Holic75/Baldurs-gate-dnd-3.5/README.md

 – Can not use ranged weapons.
 – Does not get bonus feats like trueclass fighters do.
 – May only put one star in any weapon she can use.
-– May not wear armor heavier than splint mail.
+– May not wear armor heavier than splint mail and use larrge shield.
 – Alignment restricted to any non-lawful.

 ### HEXBLADE (replaces WIZARDSLAYER)